Wealthy people have a reputation for being good with money. However, even rich people can make poor decisions with regard to their finances.

 They Don’t Know Where Their Money Is Going

 Even the rich have trouble sticking to a budget.
-Winnie Sun, founding partner of Sun Group Wealth Partners, works with many high-net worth clients in the entertainment industry.
+Winnie Sun, founding partner of Sun Group Wealth Partners and a member of the CNBC Financial Advisor Council, works with many high-net worth clients in the entertainment industry.

 Sun said that her wealthy clients often say, “I just don’t get it.
 I know I make so much money, but I don’t have that much money left over to invest or save.”

 The problem, she said, is that these individuals don’t track their spending.
 Often, the more you make, the more you spend.
 So, even if your income is high, you need to know where your money is going so you can make the most of your hard-earned cash.

 They Try To Keep Up With the Joneses

 People who acquire wealth — rather than grow up rich — tend to make the mistake of trying to maintain lifestyles other wealthy people lead, said Michael Kay, president of Financial Life Focus and author of “The Feel Rich Project: Reinventing Your Understanding of True Wealth to Find True Happiness.”
 They work so hard and spend so much to keep up with others that it’s not sustainable, he said.

 Kay said that one wealthy individual who came to him for help had stopped paying taxes because he used every dime he had to sustain a certain lifestyle.
 The man owed more than $1 million in federal taxes.